-When choosing drywall textures you should take care to consider the overall architecture and interior design plan of a room.
+When choosing drywall textures you should consider the architecture and overall design plan of a room.
 Some drywall textures are thick with deep crevices and high sweeping peaks.
 These types of drywall texture may be best suited for rooms with a more rustic or old world feel, for example large rooms with high ceilings and dramatic features such as wooden beams or fire places with tall chimneys.
 Sometimes silica sand is added to these types of drywall textures to enhance the look.
 Some examples of thicker textures are Old World Tuscan, Spanish Trowel, or Heavy Hawk and Trowel Texture.

-Other drywall textures are thin with gradual or slight differences in depth and height.
+Other drywall textures are thin with gradual, slight differences in depth and height.
 These types of drywall texture accentuate the look of country style or southwestern style homes with low ceilings where light sources hit the surface from an angle as if darting across the surface.
 The lower profile drywall textures create a look of gentle shadows and bright spots in non-uniform patterns.
 Low profile drywall textures are generally best for the majority of residential applications today.
 Some examples of these lower profile drywall textures are Santa-Fe Texture, Splat-Knockdown, Thin Hawk and Trowel, Stomp Knockdown, or Orange Peel.

 What are my options for drywall texture?

 Simply put, endless.
 Drywall texture is a matter of personal preference limited only by skill level, or imagination of the tradesman.
+However, most drywall textures fall into one of two groups, hand textures, or spray textures.
+You can read more about the types of texture by following this link.
+That page also links to several articles describing how to apply various drywall textures.

 It is good to remember that drywall texture styles vary by city and region.
 Drywall tapers in one area of the country may be skilled in applying only one or two types of drywall texture.
 As you travel the country you may notice these differences.
 Besides the difference in appearance, names of drywall texture may vary by region.
 Skip Trowel in one part of the country may be referred to as Hawk and Trowel in another part of the country.
 Splat Knockdown in one part of the country may be called French Lace or simply Knockdown.